 - At the corners, also trim back the fabric side of the seam allowance and clip to ease the curved seam.

-NOTE: For more about working with curves, see our full, step-by-step tutorial: Sewing Successful Curves.
+NOTE: For more about working with curves, see our full, step-by-step tutorial: Sewing Smooth Curves.

 - Turn right side out through the opening.
 Gently push out and round the corners; a long, blunt tool, like a chopstick or knitting needle works well.